 There are several tools available to draw the bounding graphics to select routes.
 They are described in the following table:

 Select By Point

 Before you draw the bounding graphic or use any other spatial filtering tool, you have the option to apply the filter in three ways: Intersects, Completely Within, and Touches Edge.

 - Intersects—The routes that intersect the graphic are selected.

 - Completely Within—Routes that are completely within the graphic are selected.

 - Touches Edge—Routes that touch the edge of the graphic are selected.
 A route within the graphic but not touching its edge will not be selected.

 You can use polygon layers available in the map to select routes.
 For example, if you have administrative boundaries in the map, such as county or town boundaries, you can select the routes that intersect a particular county or town.

 To use polygon features available in the map to select routes, complete the following steps.

-- Choose the polygon layer from the Filter Layer list.
+- Choose Selecting polygon features from the Filter by list.